-Watch Joel Tadman test all four of the new Titleist T-Series irons for 2021
+Watch Joel Tadman test four of the Titleist T-Series irons

 The profile is intimidating at first, but it also narrows your focus on the strike - connect with the ball out of the middle and feeling is sensational.
 The denser tungsten weights provides a solid, crisp ‘thud’ at impact.
 Over a wider spectrum of shots, the off-centre forgiveness becomes more apparent (especially in the heel/toe direction), manifesting itself with consistent spin numbers and carry distances.